 - Dust: What does this catch-all word include?
 Pollen, mold spores and pet dander to be sure, plus other unpleasant things like the droppings of cockroaches and dust mites, and tiny fragments of these insects.

-Even a very clean home has allergens in it.
-The key is to reduce the number of allergens, and thereby reduce your exposure.
+Even a very clean home has microscopic airborne allergens in it.
+The key is to reduce the number of these allergens, and thereby reduce your exposure.

 How air purifiers reduce allergens in your home

-Air purifiers help capture and reduce allergens from the air.
-We spend about 90% of our time indoors, so when you use an air purifier, you are reducing the allergens where you spend most of your time.
+Air purifiers help capture and reduce the following microscopic airborne allergens and particles from the air: dust, pollen, pet dander, dust mite debris and smoke.
+We spend about 90% of our time indoors, so when you use an air purifier, it can help reduce allergens where you spend most of your time.

 How air purifiers work: